 You’ve heard of ‘Dry January’ but have you heard of ‘Veganuary’?
 Many people are pledging to only eat a plant-based diet this January!
 While this might feel extreme for you at this moment – it is a wise idea to delve into the idea of less meat and more vegetables.

 While a completely vegan diet can run the risk of protein deficiency, which often leads to weight gain and hormonal imbalance (I had a patient gain 30 pounds on a vegan diet!), this does not have to be the case.
 Plant-based diets simply refer to a more sustainable eating pattern typically for both health and environmental reasons.
 It also means alternatives to the traditional animal-based products like omega -3 fish oils and whey protein powders.
 There are now, however, excellent plant-based products available for sources of both omega and protein supplements.
-For instance, you can avoid whey by opting for pea or hemp protein powders and avoid fish oils with the use of plant-based omega supplements like Pure Form Omega, the first product I have found that has zero risk of rancidity.
+For instance, you can avoid whey by opting for pea or hemp protein powders and avoid fish oils with the use of plant-based omega supplements like High Fibre, High-Whey Protein Natural Ingredient Protein Bar, the first product I have found that has zero risk of rancidity.
 We have so many new vegan protein powders at Clear Medicine.
 Check them out here.

 Plant based doesn’t have to mean you never eat meat.
 Think of it as simply making an effort to eat more plants and less animal products.
 If you are new to plant-based eating…try out Meatless Mondays to start.
 Even eliminating meat one day a week is a start.
 There are loads of fantastic plant-based blogs with recipes out there that will make you wonder why you didn’t make the change sooner.
 We love Oh She Glows – a fellow Canadian!